 When a student applies to a college they do not have to identify themselves as a student with a disability.
 The entrance policy is not discriminatory

 After exiting high school students become their own advocate under Section 504 of the Rehabilitation Act of 1973.
 Section 504 regulations apply to all colleges and universities that receive Federal funding.
-The law states that it is the college's or university's obligation to provide accommodations to qualifies students with disabilities in a timely manner to ensure effective participation by students with disabilities.
+The law states that it is the college's or university's obligation to provide accommodations to qualified students with disabilities in a timely manner to ensure effective participation by students with disabilities.

-The student is obligated to advice the college or university of the need for accommodations and supports.
+The student is obligated to advise the college or university of the need for accommodations and supports.
 The student may be asked to provide diagnostic tests and/or professional documentation for accommodations to support their request.

 Public Colleges and Universities will have a Disability Center or Support Center to process and assist with requests for accommodations.
 Colleges or universities provide needed accommodations and support on a case by case basis.
 The student is not required to pay for the cost of the accommodations College bound students have the right to receive the same services offered to their nondisabled peers.